daveholst/tech-blog/README.md

 ## Live Deploy

-I live deploy of this app can be found on Heroku at: https://holst-tech-blog.herokuapp.com/
+A live deploy of this app can be found on Heroku at: https://holst-tech-blog.herokuapp.com/

 ## License